-A possible future treatment, currently in phase II clinical trials, is the drug Tarceva®, an EGFR inhibitor.
+A possible future treatment in clinical trials is the drug Tarceva®, an EGFR inhibitor.
 EGFR (epidermal growth factor receptor) helps cells grow and proliferate; when it’s “inhibited” (disabled), cancer cells can’t grow.

-Finally, a phase II trial using bisphosphonates – the drugs commonly used to treat osteoporosis – to inhibit the spread of TNBC to the bones has shown promising results.
+Finally, a trial using bisphosphonates – the drugs commonly used to treat osteoporosis – to inhibit the spread of TNBC to the bones has shown promising results.